 Undergraduate study | Arabic

-Through the written and spoken language (the world's fifth most widely spoken), open the door to the Arabic-speaking world, past and present.
+Through the study of the written and spoken language (the world's fifth most widely spoken), open the door to the Arabic-speaking world, past and present.

 Why study Arabic in Edinburgh?